SidRapolu/movie-recommender/README.md

 ## Overview

-Simple movie reccomending program that trains a hybrid content-based algorithm using the WARP loss function on the [movielens](http://grouplens.org/datasets/movielens/) dataset.
+Simple movie recommending program that trains a hybrid content-based algorithm using the WARP loss function on the [movielens](http://grouplens.org/datasets/movielens/) dataset.

 ## Dependencies